visgl/deck.gl/docs/get-started/using-with-map.md

 # Using deck.gl with a Base Map

-While deck.gl works independently without any map component, when visualizing geographic datasets, a base map could offer the invaluable context for understanding the overlay layers.
+While deck.gl works independently without any map component, when visualizing geospatial datasets, a base map can offer invaluable context for understanding the overlay layers.

 deck.gl has been designed to work in tandem with popular JavaScript base map providers, especially Mapbox.
 Depending on your tech stack, deck.gl's support for a particular base map solution may come with different level of compatibility and limitations.